farhanma/farhanma/README.md

-I am a principal technologist at Hewlett Packard Enterprise (HPE), responsible for the deployment, installation, configuration, and support of supercomputing solutions designed for HPC and AI workloads.
+I am principal technologist at Hewlett Packard Enterprise (HPE), responsible for the deployment, installation, configuration, and support of supercomputing solutions designed for HPC and AI workloads.